 - Are extreme-but-plausible scenarios tested regularly?

-Additionally, we partner with organizations to develop their overall operational resilience internal audit plans, incorporate operational resilience into existing audits, and provide assurance over the operational resilience program.
+Additionally, we partner with organisations to develop their overall operational resilience internal audit plans, incorporate operational resilience into existing audits, and provide assurance over the operational resilience programme.
 Visit here to access Protiviti’s operational resilience framework and thought leadership on the topic, including this recent insight: “Operational Resilience Gets a Makeover in the ‘New Normal’.”